PyBaker/PyBaker/README.md

 - 👯 I’m looking to collaborate on any project
 - 🤔 I’m looking for help with ...
 My upcoming Python projects
 - 💬 Ask me about Linux, Python, JavaScript, Human Interaction/Communication and Html/Css for now :)
-- 📫 You can shoot me an email drshaunmak@gmail.com I'll try to respond as soon as I can.
+- 📫 You can shoot me an email drshaunmak@gmail.com I'll respond as soon as I can.
 <!-- - ⚡ Fun fact: I'm the next big thing, but for now i'm happy to learn from you as we work together  :) -->

 ### Programming Languages :rocket